simo-11/gf4sm/README.md

  * next numbers nx, ny and nz are number of elements in each direction

 Gridap solve time is about doubled if material constants are variables.
-This can be handled by refactoring code as is done in python.
+This can be handled by refactoring code in same ways as is done in python.
+Gridap (as of 2023/07) is quite sensitive to increasing of number or order of elements.
+Runtime and memory allocations increase heavily.

 ### Gridap sample runs
 See also (Sample command cells)[julia/cells.jl]